 The Counseling Center supports the teaching, research, and service missions of the university by:

-• Working cooperatively with campus partners and deliver courteous and effective services to students
+• Working cooperatively with campus partners to deliver courteous and effective services to students.

-• Valuing equality and understanding the richness of diversity within the university community, the unique needs of its special populations, and by continually evaluating and advancing the services to these populations
+• Valuing equity and understanding the richness of diversity within the university community, the unique needs of its special populations, and by continually evaluating and advancing the services to these populations.

-• Maintaining an atmosphere of open communication, mutual trust, respect, and support in with individuals can achieve their full potential
+• Maintaining an atmosphere of open communication, mutual trust, respect, and support in which individuals can achieve their full potential.

-• To withdraw this consent to receive services at any time
+• To withdraw the consent to receive services at any time.

 The information you share in counseling is privileged and confidential.
 Counselors consult with one another as needed to assist students.
 A signed Consent for Release of Privileged Information form is required to disclose any information about the counseling you have received to a third party.
 There are exceptions to confidentiality.
 If you are under 18, discuss with your counselor how this may impact some aspects of confidentiality.
 Your counselor is required to report disclosed information to the appropriate authorities: